-I figured I would go straight for the throat on this one.
-All the religious fanatics out there who think that someone isn’t saved just because they don’t do things exactly like you can pretty much stuff it.
+I figured I would get right to the point on this one.
+All the religious fanatics out there who think that someone isn’t saved just because they don’t do things exactly like you… well, you’ve been misguided.

-This is the stupidest thing I’ve ever heard of in my life and I’m not giving it any more space on this blog.
+This is the stupidest thing I’ve ever heard of and I’m not giving it any more space on this blog.
 Sorry not sorry.